malaya-m/Win10-STIG-Remediation/README.md

 ---

-## Final Results
+## Post-Remediation Scan Results

-After running each PowerShell script, a verification scan was performed to validate remediation success.
-Updated scan results:
+After running each PowerShell script, a post-remediation scan was performed to validate the STIG checks have passed successfully.

+Post-remediation scan results:

+[View Scan Report]

 ---

 ## Post-Remediation Testing

-After applying each STIG remediation, the followings tasks were completed for post-remediation testing:
+After each STIG remediation was applied, the following validation steps were performed to ensure the system remained secure and operational:

-- Confirming registry and service state changes.
-- Tested system stability and core functionality.
+- **Verified Registry and Policy Changes**
-- Reviewed updated scan reports.
+  Confirmed registry keys, local security policy settings, and service states were updated as expected.

+- **Tested System Functionality**
+  Ensured system boot, login, user operations, and critical applications continued to function without issues.

+- **Reviewed Updated Nessus Scan Reports**
+  Re-scanned the system using the Tenable Nessus STIG Compliance policy to validate that the remediated controls no longer appeared as findings.

+- **Spot-Checked Operational Logs**
+  Reviewed Windows Event Viewer and `secedit` output for errors or misconfigurations introduced by changes.

+- **Performed Rollback Tests (if applicable)**
+  Where feasible, validated the ability to revert changes without disrupting system integrity.

 ---

 ## Next Steps (Maintenance Mode)

-In addition to addressing these initial vulnerabilities, the next plan of action will be to:
-- Continue periodic vulnerability scans
-- Track new/updated STIGs
-- Monitor system logs for anomalies
-- Expand automation with compliance reporting
+To maintain a secure and compliant system posture beyond the initial remediations, the following practices will be adopted:

+- **Conduct Regular Vulnerability Scans**
+  Perform periodic Tenable Nessus scans to detect newly introduced vulnerabilities and verify compliance over time.

+- **Track STIG Updates**
+  Monitor DISA releases for new or revised Windows 10 STIG controls and integrate them into the remediation workflow as needed.

+- **Monitor System and Security Logs**
+  Continuously review Event Viewer and audit logs to identify anomalous activity or misconfigurations.

+- **Enhance Automation and Reporting**
+  Expand the use of PowerShell scripts for compliance checks and integrate reporting tools for streamlined documentation and audit readiness.